 If you're appointed to work in an eligible position for 20 hours or more a week for at least 4.5 months, you can participate in the university's insurance plans and add eligible dependents to your coverage.

 The below table outlines the insurance coverage available to employees.
-These plans, along with your pay and other benefits, are part of your total compensation package.

 |Insurance Coverage Available to Employees

-Paid Holiday Leave
+Paid Holiday Time Off